HEALTHY FOOD COOKING PROGRAMS

-Note: Due to COVID-19, we do not currently have access to our regular teaching kitchens so volunteer opportunities in our Healthy Foods Program are limited at this time as the majority of classes are offered online.
-To be notified when volunteer opportunities start up again, please register as a volunteer by clicking here.
+Note: Due to COVID-19, we do not have access to our regular teaching kitchens so opportunities in our Healthy Foods Program are limited.

 This unique program feeds 800+ students in the Comox Valley School District each week during the school year.
 The program was initially started in a spirit of collaboration with the Wachiay Friendship Centre and SD71 Indigenous Education, under the direction of Nancy Walowina, PREP Food Program Coordinator at G.P.Vanier High School.